-Officials in Pakistan say the death toll from a strong earthquake in southwestern Pakistan Tuesday has risen to 208.
+Officials in Pakistan say the death toll from a strong earthquake that shook southwestern Pakistan on Tuesday has risen to at least 208.

-The powerful temblor Tuesday also caused the seabed to rise and create a small island.
+The powerful temblor Tuesday also caused the seabed to rise, creating a small island.
 Pakistani news channels showed images of the rocky terrain that rose from the sea off the country's southern coast.

 Officials say the death toll may still rise.